 Inkscape + Inkstitch

 If you need to digitize designs in the long-term, such as for an Etsy business, things get a bit harder.
-However, there are still some pretty good free options out there.
+However, there are still some pretty good free embroidery program options out there.
 Inkstitch is a great choice for digitizing your own designs for free.

 This software is free forever and you’ll never have to pay anything to use it.
 However, the learning curve is a bit steeper and it does not have any auto-digitizing features.